diningPhilosopher64/MATLAB-language-server/README.md

 ### 1.3.3
 Release date: 2025-05-15

+Added:
+* Support for debugging P-coded files when the corresponding source file is available

 Fixed:
-* Support debugging P-coded files with an associated M file
-* Resolves potential crash with completions in files without a .m file extension
+* Resolves potential crashes when using code completion in files without a .m file extension

 ### 1.3.2
 Release date: 2025-03-06